What is a Peer Leader?

 Peer Leaders at Journey House are students who are currently enrolled at U-W River Falls or Chippewa Valley Technical College and have a desire to actively participate as a leader in campus ministry.
 We look for students who: have a desire to grow in their own Christian faith, want to find new ways to be equipped as young adult leaders, and who are open to using their gifts for the purpose of sharing Christ’s love with their peers, in the community and in the world.

-Students who become peer leaders will have the opportunity to live in one of four available spaces at our ministry house across the street from the UWRF campus, and they can maintain residence for the duration they are serving as a peer leader.
-(A small rental fee will be required each month during the academic year.)
+Students who become peer leaders will have the opportunity to live in one of three available spaces at our ministry house across the street from the UWRF campus, and they can maintain residence for the duration they are serving as a peer leader.
+As part of living in the house, Peer Ministers agree to abide by a covenant that applies to all who live and work in the building.

 How Do I Become a Peer Leader?